Conventional wisdom used to hold that buyer personas were something only large businesses needed to bother with.

 Location: Harrisburg, PA

 Job responsibilities/functions: Manages the day-to-day operations of the store.
-Decides on and purchases products for the store on monthly basis.
+Decides on and purchases products for the store on a monthly basis.

-Requirements for products he carries: Reliable supply.
+Requirements for the products he carries: Reliable supply.
 Ability to order small quantities.
 Excellent, personal customer service.
 Some payment flexibility.
 Extremely high-quality product.

 Frustrations: Difficulty reaching suppliers.
 Suppliers who can’t offer the small quantities he needs.
 Suppliers geared only toward large accounts.

 That’s just a start, but as you can see, this persona has already answered some important questions about what’s important to one of your customer groups.
-If you can get more detailed, do – it will help you immensely when it comes to targeting your digital ads, honing your social media message, and improving your overall business success.
+If you can get more detailed, do — it will help you immensely when it comes to targeting your paid ads, honing your social media message, and improving your overall business success.

-Creating buyer personas is an important aspect of developing a strong digital marketing strategy.
+Creating buyer personas is an important aspect of developing a strong B2B marketing strategy.
 Want to up your game even more?
 Get better at talking to your customers by developing an outstanding brand persona.